 You can see all five waterfalls in one day here, but our favorite is absolutely Lower Cascades Falls!
 The entrance is outside the main park gate and has limited parking, so try to arrive as early as possible.

-We usually start days by visiting Lower Cascades Falls before hiking the Hanging Rock Trail or others around the park.
+We usually start the day by visiting Lower Cascades Falls before hiking the Hanging Rock Trail or others around the park.

 Read More: Things to Do in Winston-Salem